Genez-io/genez-io.github.io/content/posts/web3_app.md

 export const MONGO_DB_URI = <todo-paste-the-mongo-db-uri-here>
 ```

-Create an `abi.js` in the `server` directory and paste there the Ethereum bytecode of the smart contract:
+Create an `abi.js` in the `server-blockchain-project` directory and paste there the Ethereum bytecode of the smart contract:

 ```javascript
 // abi.js